geoserver/geoserver-history/src/release/README.txt

 The issue log for this release is here: http://jira.codehaus.org/secure/IssueNavigator.jspa?reset=true&pid=10311&fixfor=11771

-This release is based on the geotools 2.1.0 release (2.1.x svn branch).
+This release is based on the GeoTools 2.1.0 release (2.1.x svn branch).

 1. JAI should no longer be required - this time I mean it.
       If you get an error regarding a security issue (because the jars a 'sealed')